 Webster’s: exclusive; special; individual; particular; privy.

 “Personal” and “personalize” are exceptional words for regular use.
-Personalized services for both pets and their owners is a plus when building a steady clientele.
+Personalized services for pets and their owners are a plus when building a steady clientele.
 They defy comparison with other groomers.
 Find ways for pet owners to personalize their pets’ lodging spaces with favorite toys or blankets, perhaps something you sell as retail too.
 Train staff to describe your client and pet services as personalized.
 Solicit their personal opinions of your business with a client questionnaire.
-Large businesses can still be personal, in fact they usually have the grooming demand necessary to hire receptionists.
+Large businesses can still be personal; they usually have the grooming demand necessary to hire receptionists.
 Your receptionists should be experts in the New Language.
-In conversing with pet owners they can learn more about the individual personal services needed by your clients and note that in your records.
+In conversing with pet owners, they can learn more about the individual personal services needed by your clients and note that in your records.